Fredrik01/atom-counter/README.md

 # Atom counter package

-Counts the lines, words and characters in your current document.
+- Count lines, words and characters in the current document/selection

- - Counts in selected text
+- What to count can be specified
- - Actives automatically on all files
+- Active by default on all file types but exceptions can be specified
- - You can also define on which file extensions you dont want to activate it

 ![Screenshot](screenshot.jpg?raw=true)